• Skip to primary navigation

 Slice of blackberry pie on a grey plate.

-You don't need any fancy equipment to make this crumble pie, but these are a few tools that I find handy when making this (or any) pie recipe:
+You don't need any fancy equipment to make this blackberry pie, but these are a few tools that I find handy when making this (or any) pie recipe:

 • Pastry blender: Makes cutting the butter into the dry ingredients SO quick and easy.